-HSHV’s Trap, Neuter and Return Program aims to reduce the overpopulation of free roaming community cats while supporting a higher quality of life and reducing unnecessary euthanasia of cats.
+HSHV’s Trap, Neuter, Vaccinate and Return Program aims to reduce the overpopulation of free roaming community cats while supporting a higher quality of life and reducing unnecessary euthanasia of cats.

-Trap, Neuter and Return, also known as TNR, is a program sterilizing free roaming community cats and returning them to their habitat.
+Trap, Neuter, Vaccinate and Return, also known as TNVR, is a program sterilizing free roaming community cats and returning them to their habitat.
 All the cats in a colony are humanely trapped in live traps and brought to HSHV’s clinic.
 Trapping can be performed by a colony caretaker, volunteers or staff.

 Once the cats are at HSHV, they are sterilized, vaccinated against rabies, given a left ear tip, and medicine to aid in the post-surgical healing process.
 After sterilization, the cat recuperates at HSHV overnight.
 Cats are then returned to their original habitat and released.
 Colony caretakers continue to provide food, water, and shelter, as well as monitor the health of the colony.